MESAHub/mesa/star/test_suite/20M_pre_ms_to_core_collapse/README.rst

 For bit for bit convergence, we recomended to run by using the ./run_all script instead of restarting from models, see https://github.com/MESAHub/mesa/issues/610.

-This test_suite has been tested up to 60 solar masses at solar metallicity with mass loss, and produces reasonable HR-tracks.
+This test_suite has been tested up to 80 solar masses, up to solar metallicity, with mass loss, and produces reasonable HR-tracks.
 For production science we recommend adopting tighter mesh and timestep controls as the comments in inlist_common indicate.

 Physical checks